dbojarski/ng-rxjs-take-until-destroy/README.md

 # ng-rxjs-take-until-destroy
-A decorator that automatically unsubscribes decorated methods on component's 'ngOnDestroy' method's call.
+A decorator that automatically unsubscribes decorated methods on component's 'ngOnDestroy' call.

 # Usage
 ```